Big Jim McLain

-Big Jim McLain is a 1952 American film noir political thriller film starring John Wayne and James Arness as HUAC investigators hunting down communists in the postwar Hawaii organized-labor scene.
-Edward Ludwig directed.
+Big Jim McLain is a 1952 American political thriller film noir directed by Edward Ludwig and starring John Wayne and James Arness as HUAC investigators hunting communists in world of organized labor in postwar Hawaii.

-This was the first film in which Wayne played a contemporary law enforcement officer, instead of an Old West lawman.
-Near the end of his career, in the mid-1970s, he took on two more such roles, (Brannigan and McQ), each time playing an urban cop.

 Plot

 HUAC investigators Jim McLain and Mal Baxter are sent to Hawaii to track Communist Party activities and gather evidence toward convictions.
-Their trail leads to insurance fraudsters, saboteurs. and infiltrators of labor unions on the Honolulu docks to foul up the loading and unloading of ships.
-After receiving information from a local newspaper reporter (Vernon "Red" McQueen), the two agents search for Willie Nomaka, a former Party treasurer.
-He is under the care of psychiatrist Dr. Gelster, whose secretary, Nancy Vallon, proves particularly helpful.
-McLain asks her on a date, and a romance develops.
+Their trail leads to insurance fraudsters, saboteurs and infiltrators of labor unions on the Honolulu docks, who interfere with the loading and unloading of ships.
+After receiving information from a local newspaper reporter, the agents search for Willie Nomaka, a former party treasurer.
+He is under the care of psychiatrist Dr. Gelster, whose secretary Nancy Vallon proves helpful.
+McLain asks her for a date and a romance develops.

-Meanwhile, Nomaka disappears while ostensibly being treated for an (induced) nervous breakdown.
+Nomaka disappears while ostensibly being treated for a nervous breakdown.
 Nomaka's landlady, the man-hungry Madge, assists in the investigation.
-Nomaka's ex-wife, an ex-Communist, also provides McLain with some helpful background information.
-Nomaka is eventually found under an alias at a Honolulu sanitorium.
-But he is heavily drugged and unable to speak.
-Party leader Sturak orders Dr. Gelster to dispose of him, but McLain rescues Nomaka and sweeps him away to safety.
-Unfortunately, his knowledge proves of little value.
-Later, two thug Communists kidnap McLain's partner, agent Baxter.
-During an interrogation, however, Dr. Gelster accidentally kills Baxter while injecting him with sodium pentothal.
-As a result of the loss of Baxter, McLain resolves to see his task through to the end.
+Nomaka's ex-wife, a former communist, also provides McLain with some helpful background information.
+Nomaka is eventually found under an alias at a Honolulu sanatorium, but he is heavily drugged and unable to speak.
+Party leader Sturak orders Dr. Gelster to kill Nomaka, but McLain rescues him.
+However, Nomaka's knowledge provides little value.
+Two communist thugs kidnap Baxter.
+During an interrogation, Dr. Gelster accidentally kills Baxter while injecting him with sodium pentothal.
+McLain resolves to follow his mission through to the end.

-In the meantime, Sturak orders the members of his Party cell to attend a meeting.
-There, he tells Gelster to confess his party membership to local authorities.
-This way, investigators will believe the cell has been destroyed.
-However, this will free other cells to continue their work.
-Gelster is reluctant to sacrifice himself for the Party.
-The meeting is suddenly interrupted by the arrival of McLain, who punches Gelster hard for killing Baxter.
-Vastly outnumbered, McLain loses the brawl that follows.
-But police arrive and place the insurrectionists under arrest.
-Those responsible for Baxter's death are convicted of murder.
-Ultimately McLain and Nancy see other Communists plead the Fifth Amendment to avoid self-incrimination during further HUAC interrogations.
-Seemingly, McLain is back where he started.
+Sturak orders the members of his party cell to attend a meeting, where he tells Gelster to confess his party membership to local authorities in an effort to fool investigators into believing that the cell has been destroyed.
+Gelster is reluctant to sacrifice himself for the party.
+The meeting is suddenly interrupted by the arrival of McLain, who punches Gelster for killing Baxter.
+Greatly outnumbered, McLain loses the ensuing brawl, but police arrive and place the insurrectionists under arrest.

+The men responsible for Baxter's death are convicted of murder.
+McLain and Nancy see other communists plead the Fifth Amendment to avoid self-incrimination during further HUAC interrogations.